The Sri Lanka Travel Specialists

 Just 13km away from Anuradhapura is Mihintale, one of Sri Lanka’s most significant religious sites where Buddhism originated on the island in 247 BC.
 This is a great morning activity en route to your end point, Mannar Island, a lightly-visited spot and one of the great gathering spots for migratory birds in Sri Lanka.
 This is the closest point in Sri Lanka to India where the countries were once connected centuries ago by a series of small sandy islands known as Adam’s Bridge.
 Also take time to visit the ruins of Mannar Fort which was built by the Portuguese in 1560 and which can be eerily quiet in the late afternoon sunshine.

-From Anuradhapura, you head north to the Jaffna peninsula which is the northern tip of Sri Lanka.
-Explore Jaffna town where sacred Hindu kovils dedicated to various gods are found in every street corner.
-Visit the ruins of Jaffna Fort, stroll around the bustling markets and eat in small local eateries and cafes.
-Explore the heritage sites north of town such as the ancient Naguleswaram Kovil, hot springs of Keerimalai and the ruins of Kantharodai Buddhist temple.
-To the west there is the Casuarina beach, Fort Hammenhiel and bird watching on the Jaffna to Karainagar causeway.
-During the migrant birding season from September to March, flamingos and other water birds in their thousands line the Jaffna lagoon: a spectacular site not to be missed.
+Transfer to Jaffna and the northern tip of Sri Lanka.
+Explore Jaffna town where sacred Hindu kovils dedicated to various gods are found on every street corner.
+Visit the ruins of Jaffna Fort and explore the heritage sites such as the ancient Naguleswaram Kovil, hot springs of Keerimalai and the ruins of Kantharodai Buddhist temple.
+To the west there is the Casuarina Beach, Fort Hammenhiel and birdwatching on the Jaffna to Karainagar causeway.
+During the migrant birding season from September to March, water birds in their thousands line the Jaffna lagoon: a spectacular site not to be missed.